+This creates new markets where web developers can now extend from just WordPress to helping customers with themes, plugins or updates.
 In most cases, web developers should at least learn how to use WordPress, but not necessarily how to program with WordPress.
 You can work with templates, plugins, customize CSS, and get to know the ACP that you could certainly say you are a WordPress developer if you don't feel comfortable calling yourself a web developer (like when applying for a job).
 Web applications will inevitably provide more meaningful interaction with your users compared to the WordPress instance.

 When you consider all the things WordPress does and what it is entitled to, you quickly discover that WordPress is only growing web design and development rather than killing it.
 WordPress thrives because the framework behind WordPress is strong and web developers who want to continue working in that field can't ignore it.
 However, any professional web developer should definitely avoid using WordPress to create custom web applications or complex types of websites.
 In addition, they don't have full control over the customization of their site's design with powerful WordPress themes.

-And most web publishers, fast-growing startups, Fortune 500 companies, consulting firms, and development agencies that use WordPress have very specific and often unmet use cases for enablement (so they also tend to have fairly large internal WordPress DevOps teams).So if you're a good web developer, but you need to create a basic website, such as a blog, it might be faster to use WordPress.
+And most web publishers, fast-growing startups, Fortune 500 companies, consulting firms, and development agencies that use WordPress have very specific and often unmet use cases for enablement (so they also tend to have fairly large internal WordPress DevOps teams).So if you're a good web developer but need to create a basic website such as a blog, it might be faster to use WordPress.
 Just by logging into a WordPress dashboard, many settings can be adjusted without the use of a web developer.